Immunity is a mainstream health concern thanks to COVID-19

 Good sources are; meat, fish, eggs, nuts, whole grains, pulses and beans.

 Omega-3 fats are anti-inflammatory and help control your immune response.
+And two omega-3s are essential, meaning your body can’t make them from other fats.

 Gut microbes and gut health have become hot topics in nutrition research.
 And we’re still learning.
 But we do know a huge proportion of your immune system is actually in your gut.